Amy13139/wip-eaw-docs/docs/basegame/xml/MegaFiles.xml.rst

 	their location before they were archived.

-.. _basegame-xml-import:
+.. _basegame-xml-megafiles-import:

 EaW-Godot Port Connection
 =========================
 This will be loaded first, alongside :doc:`DataMinerXmlFiles.xml`.
-All file listed will be pushed through the import process described in the `MEG File Documentation Page <basegame-filetype-meg>`
+All file listed will be pushed through the import process described in the `MEG File Documentation Page <basegame-meg>`